-"Variable Format" identifies a course that utilizes core curriculum as the foundation and provides for additional hours of expanded certified training.
-While the core curriculum does not change, additional hours will include supplemental related content presented as lecture, activities, exercises or facilitated discussion.
+"Variable Format" identifies a course that utilizes core curriculum as the foundation and provides for either additional hours of expanded certified training or an alternative online course format.
+While For expanded certified training, the core curriculum does not change, however additional hours will include supplemental related content presented as lecture, learning activities, exercises, or facilitated discussion.
+For alternative online course formats, the core curriculum does not change, however the delivery method will change and shall adhere to the guidelines set forth by Regulation 1053.